jyellick/obc-docs/techspec.md

 <tr>
 <td width="30%"><img src="refarch-memb.png"></td>
 <td valign="top">
-Openchain is a private network, so all entities are required to register with membership services to get identity to access and to transact on the network. <p><p>
+Openchain is a private-validator network protocol, so all entities are required to register with membership services to get identity to access and to transact on the network.
+Validators at network setup can determine the level of permissioning required to transact.
+It is possible for a network to be very liberally permissioned, allowing ease of access supporting rapid and high adoption goals, and it is possible for a network to be very restricted.
+The validators that set up the network configure this.<p><p>

 Registration Authority issues enrollment certificate necessary to establish identity for a member.
-Once registered, the member has the required credentials to participate in the network, no needs for proof or work or proof of stake at this point. <p><p>
+Once registered, the member has the required credentials to participate in the network, no need for proof-of-work or proof-of-stake at this point. <p><p>

 Attributes Authority issues butterfly keys to members to transact and to ensure the privacy of the members on the network.
-None-stakeholders can't link the transactions back to the members.
+Non-stakeholders can't link the transactions back to the members.
 Transactions appear to be coming from random addresses, completely shuffled by the system. <p><p>

 Reputation Manager allows authorized auditors to link butterfly keys to identity, and consequently, prove the relationship between transactions and members.
 </td>